yjb1995/fanhehe.backend/README.md

 This is a server with nodejs for my own [personal page](https://github.com/fanhehe/fanhehe.github.io).

+- before running, u need start mysql and redis service at your local.
+- the service port can be set anyone legal, and u can change configuration at config/

 ## development flow

 * git clone git@github.com/fanhehe/fanhehe.backend && cd fanhehe.backend